What’s content marketing and why is it important?

 Join the social media conversation

 You’ve posted a great piece of content, the next step is joining a two-way conversation.
-Social media is where customers expect to be able to speak with businesses directly – if you’re not part of the online conversation you’re leaving potential customers hanging.
+Social media is where clients expect to be able to speak with firms directly – if you’re not part of the online conversation you’re leaving potential clients hanging.

 - ‘Two ears and one mouth' is a great ratio for social media – set aside time to listen to the conversation and get a feel for what’s important to your audience before speaking, it’s all invaluable data and context.